-Since then, Hart has meticulously planned and developed the programmes to be implemented with youth sides, one of them being the club’s under-20s Lowland Development Team, of which he also happens to be manager.
+Hart’s career at Edinburgh City began when he coached the club’s 2005 group.
+It was during that period when he decided that a different approach to the game was required.
+Since then, Hart has been planning and developing the programmes to be put into practice with youth sides, one of them being the under-20s Lowland Development league team, who he also happens to be manager of.

-The benefits from sports science will be felt by both players and managers.
-With the sessions containing enjoyable, unique and educational methods of training, players will see their self-esteem soar and their style of play develop into a free-flowing and enterprising standard.
+City’s sports science will reap great rewards for coaches and players alike.
+With the sessions containing enjoyable, unique and educating methods of training.
+The players will see their self-esteem soar and their style of play develop into a free-flowing and enterprising standard.

-Coaches will also see the advantages that come with the strategy, as they will collaborate with Edinburgh Napier University students, sharing their knowledge, ideas and experiences in order to solidify one another’s coaching credentials.
+Coaches should not feel left out, as they will collaborate with Edinburgh Napier University students, sharing their knowledge, ideas and experience in order to improve one another.

-Long-term is the focus at City, as Hart explained.
-“All players at Edinburgh City FC will have the opportunity to develop in a player centred pathway, built on the needs and demands of those individuals.
-This will allow them to develop both physically and psychologically through football.”
+"All players at Edinburgh City FC will have the opportunity to develop in a player centred pathway, built on the needs and demands of those individuals.
+This will allow them to develop both physically and psychologically through football," Hart said.

-He added: “This in itself will encourage all at the club to continue their participation from fun 4s, soccer 7s and 11-a-side to the first team.”
+"This in itself will encourage all at the club to continue their participation from fun fours, soccer sevens and 11-a-side to the first team."

 It appears that the club from Meadowbank are on the verge of something special, and not by chance, but by taking this unique approach and setting themselves aside from the others.